-Well Linus, we agree with most of your famous statement, which is pretty sound advice this time of year for the workplace as local elections take place… But we DO think it’s time we all started talking about just how great pumpkin seeds, one of our favorite brain-foods, truly is!
+Well Linus, we agree with most of your famous statement, but we DO think it’s time we all started talking about just how great pumpkin seeds, one of our favorite brain-foods, truly is!

 To get the facts straight, pumpkin seeds come from pumpkins, which belong to the gourd family and includes melons, cucumber and squashes.
 They are round, come in all sizes, are orange and awesome.
 And the best part of the pumpkin, of course, are the seeds themselves.